Tech-at-DU/ACS-3310-Writing-JavaScript-Libraries/lessons/lesson-10-typescript.md

 ### Homework

-- Update one of your libraries: Date lib or String Lib to TypeScript.
+- You must use Typescript for your final assignment!

 <!-- > -->